spotlightpa/poor-richard/content/news/2024-09-04-SPLCHCAREEVENT0924.md

 published = 2024-09-04T13:05:08.073-04:00
 slug = "pennsylvania-child-care-crisis-shortage"
 suppress-date = false
-title = "Spotlight PA Event: How Pa.’s child care crisis affects you" title-tag = "What would it take to fix Pa.’s child care crisis?" topics = ["Events"] twitter-title = "What would it take to fix Pa.’s child care crisis?"
+title = "WATCH: How Pa.’s child care crisis affects you" title-tag = "What would it take to fix Pa.’s child care crisis?" topics = ["Events"] twitter-title = "What would it take to fix Pa.’s child care crisis?"